xiangjunn/tp/docs/DeveloperGuide.md

 4. Other incorrect `elink` commands to try: `elink`, `elink 1`, `elink c/1`<br>
    Expected: No change in display.
 Error message shown in status bar.

+### Undoing/Redoing a command

+Prerequisites: Add at least one command before trying out `undo`.

+1. Test case: `cadd n/Amy e/amy@mail.com p/1987911` followed by `undo`<br>
+    Expected: A new contact named Amy is added after the first command is then removed after the `undo` command.
+Success messages displayed in the status bar after each command.

+2. Test case: `cfind Alex` followed by `undo 12`<br>
+    Expected: A filtered list with contact name Alex Yeoh will be displayed after the first command.
+A full contact list will be displayed after `undo`command.
+Success messages displayed in the status bar after each command.

+3. Test case: `cdelete 1` followed by `undo` and `redo`<br>
+   Expected: First contact in the contact list is removed from the displayed contact list after the first command.
+The contact is restored after the `undo` command, and is removed again after the `redo` command.
+Success messages will be displayed after each command.

+4. Test case: `undo` without any previous command<br>
+    Expected: No change in display.
+Error message is displayed in the status bar.

+5. Test case: `redo` without any previous `undo` command.<br>
+    Expected: No change in display.
+Error message is displayed in the status bar.

 ### Saving data

-1. Dealing with missing/corrupted data files
+Dealing with missing/corrupted data files

 Prerequisite: There should be a valid `soconnect.json` file saved in the data folder.

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:** If there is no json file, start `soconnect.jar`, perform some changes to the default list of contacts or events (see [User Guide](../UserGuide.html)).
 A folder `data` with a file `soconnect.json` should be created.